tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 An fix to this solution is to use [selenium](https://www.selenium.dev/)[^2] - a tool for automating browser tasks - to control a browser section and scrape through the human computer interface.
 People primarily use Selenium for automate web testing, but for our purposes we can use it to run a crawler.

-[^2]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the small, unergonomic aspects are worth the flexibility.
+[^2]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the minor, unergonomic aspects are worth the flexibility.

 ##### Selenium: one way to deal with interaction
 Selenium offers several ways to located page elements, and you should read the [documentation](https://selenium-python.readthedocs.io/locating-elements.html) for more details.
 Below is an example where you locate a "load more" button by identifying the button's class name.